smartcontractkit/chainlink-testing-framework/tools/gotestloghelper/README.md

     -tlogprefix: Set to true to remove the Go test log prefix.
 Default: false
     -json: Set to true to enable parsing the input from a go test -json output.
 Default: false
     -onlyerrors: Set to true to only print tests that failed.
 Note: Not compatible without -json.
 Default: false
+    -showpassingtests: Show passing tests but not their logs, only compatible when used with -onlyerrors.
+Default: false
     -color: Set to true to enable color output.
 Default: false
     -ci: Set to true to enable CI mode, which prints out logs with groupings when combined with -json.
 Default: false
     -singlepackage: Set to true if the Go test output is from a single package only.
 This prints tests out as they finish instead of waiting for the package to finish.
 Default: false